exonum/exonum-doc/src/architecture/storage.md

 service.
-As well as tables represent just a handy API for access to data (no data items are really stored at the table class instance; all values are saved in leveldb storage), all tables created with the same prefix will share the data.
+As well as tables represent just a handy API for access to data (no data items are really stored at the table class instance; all values are saved in leveldb storage), all tables created with the same prefix will be the views of the same data.

 Services are enumerated with `u16`, starting from `0x00 0x01`.`0x00
 0x00` ID is reserved to the Core.
 Tables inside services are identified with a `u8` integers and an optional suffixes.

 Thus, key `key` at the table `3` with suffix _BTC_ (`0x42 0x54 0x43` in
-ASCII) for the `0x00 0x01` service matches with the following key in the LevelDB map:
+ASCII) for the service with ID `1` matches with the following key in the LevelDB map:

 `0x00 0x01 | 0x03 | 0x42 0x54 0x43 | key`

-Here, `|` separates logical components of the low-level key, which is a concatenation of its parts.
+Here, `|` separates logical components of the low-level key.

 It is advised to use a `gen_prefix(service_id, table_id, table_suffix)`
 for creating table prefixes.
 Example of such prefixes generation can be found